1. b is a Bahamian poet, conflict mediator, and community educator.

 Check out the full list of b’s published work and features, or their cv.

-Reach out.
+Or reach out.
 Drop a line.

 b is available for commissions, lectures, workshops and other collaborations.